percelia36-afk/week2-assignment/README.md

-and read some refernce on Logical oprators on https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND_assignment because of the time i spendt figuring the buttons i did not get to figure out hou to add a drag scroll
+and read some refernce on Logical oprators on https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND_assignment because of the time i spent figuring the buttons i did not get to figure out hou to add a drag scroll

 i also aded some aria lables to the buttons